-The fresh tomatoes and mango are natural partners with their sweetness and acidity, so when you get a bit of heat from a jalapeno, it all explodes in your mouth in a symphony of complementary flavors.
+But we’re still basking in the sunshine of summer now!
+The fresh tomatoes and mango, summery produce, are natural partners with their sweetness and acidity, so when you get a bit of heat from a jalapeno, it all explodes in your mouth in a symphony of complementary flavors.

 Honestly, you should plan to make a double batch of the salsa, just so you can snack on it the next day with tortilla chips.
 It’s the best afternoon snack you could ask for – just trust me on this one.

 The best advice I can give you is to keep some pork chops in your freezer at all times, since you never know when you might need them.
 This dinner is so stinkin’ easy to pull together for a fabulous dinner party, or just a simple weeknight dinner with the family.
 Just be sure to defrost the chops fully and safely before throwing them on the grill.